khanlou/InstantCocoa/Documentation/core/inflector.md

-## Instant Inflector

 In addition to the singularization and pluralization provided by [InflectorKit](https://github.com/mattt/InflectorKit), Instant Cocoa also provides a class for quickly manipulating strings for use by the runtime.

-### The Inflector
+## The Inflector

-Instant Cocoa's powerful [introspection and reflection](../instant-model/reflection) capabilities are reliant on the ability to generate strings of specific formats easily.
+Instant Cocoa's powerful [introspection and reflection](../../instant-model/reflection) capabilities are reliant on the ability to generate strings of specific formats easily.
 The `ICInflector` class provides that capability.

-#### Prefixes
+### Prefixes

 Classes in Objective-C are usually prefixed with a 2 or 3 letter code representing the author of the class. `ICInflector` includes the capability of automatically stripping these class prefixes so that meaningful information can be extracted from the class name.